leslylopez43/VenueDjango/README.md

 # Consistent Testing

 At Venue Ariel, we prioritize the consistent testing of our application to maintain its high performance and reliability.
-Regular testing helps us identify and address any issues promptly, ensuring a seamless experience for our users and venue managers.
+Regular testing helps us identify and address any issues promptly, ensuring a seamless experience for our users and venue managers. the images avobe is a part of the testing  as well, they are taking in realtime.

 ### Automated Testing